APT (software): Front ends

-APT front-ends can list the dependencies of packages being installed or upgraded, ask the administrator if packages recommended or suggested by newly installed packages should be installed too, automatically install dependencies and perform other operations on the system such as removing obsolete files and packages.
+APT front ends can list the dependencies of packages being installed or upgraded, ask the administrator if packages recommended or suggested by newly installed packages should be installed too, automatically install dependencies and perform other operations on the system such as removing obsolete files and packages.

 History

 The original effort that led to the apt-get program was the dselect replacement project known by its codename Deity.
 This project was commissioned in 1997 by Brian White, the Debian release manager at the time.
-The very first functional version of apt-get was called dpkg-get and was only intended to be a test program for the core library functions that would underpin the new user interface (UI).
+The first functional version of apt-get was called dpkg-get and was only intended to be a test program for the core library functions that would underpin the new user interface (UI).

 Much of the original development of APT was done on Internet relay chat (IRC), so records have been lost.
 The 'Deity creation team' mailing list archives include only the major highlights.

 The 'Deity' name was abandoned as the official name for the project due to concerns over the religious nature of the name.
 The APT name was eventually decided after considerable internal and public discussion.
 Ultimately the name was proposed on IRC, accepted and then finalized on the mailing lists.

 APT was introduced in 1998 and original test builds were circulated on IRC.
 The first Debian version that included it was Debian 2.1, released on 9 March 1999.

 In the end the original goal of the Deity project of replacing the dselect user interface was a failure.
 Work on the user interface portion of the project was abandoned (the user interface directories were removed from the concurrent versions system) after the first public release of apt-get.
 The response to APT as a dselect method and a command line utility was so great and positive that all development efforts focused on maintaining and improving the tool.
 It was not until much later that several independent people built user interfaces on top of libapt-pkg.

 Eventually, a new team picked up the project, began to build new features and released version 0.6 of APT which introduced the Secure APT feature, using strong cryptographic signing to authenticate the package repositories.

 Variants

-APT was originally designed as a front-end for dpkg to work with Debian's .deb packages.
+APT was originally designed as a front end for dpkg to work with Debian's .deb packages.
 A version of APT modified to also work with the RPM Package Manager system was released as APT-RPM.
 The Fink project has ported APT to Mac OS X for some of its own package management tasks, and APT is also available in OpenSolaris.